codeplatoon-devops/pre-work/README.md

 > My main goals for this document are:
 > 1) We want to set clear expectations about what the pre-work is and what is expected in terms of effort and what passing means *precisely* and
-> 2) Everything we expect them to learn and that we link to as an external learning resource has to have some kind of complementary quiz to test the material.
+> 2) Everything we expect them to learn and that we link to as an external learning resource should have some kind of complementary quiz to test the material.
 I don't think it will be useful to the instructors or the students to throw a bunch of links at them that we never test them on, as the students will likely not engage with it deeply, and as an instructor we cannot actually expect that knowledge has already been absorbed.

 ## 📜 Course Description